michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 {{< aside mechanical "Weapons and Pricing" >}}
 The default rules here make weapons much more costly and valuable, especially when compared to other games.
-This is because weapons are not normally acquired by general citizens - player characters tend to get involved in all sorts of trouble and adventures that most citizens try very hard to avoid.
+This is because weapons are not normally acquired by general citizens—player characters tend to get involved in all sorts of trouble and adventures that most citizens try very hard to avoid.
 Weapons also make for pretty good treasure and can be traded for other equipment because of their expense.

 You could make acquiring weapons cheaper by removing the usage die cost, but be mindful that weapons are some of the most plentiful items the characters may be finding, if your game leans towards violent conflicts.